Code-Institute-Submissions/project1-aeronautiqa/README.md

 ### User story
 * Potential customer user story has been manually tested.
+* Contact form functionality was tested manually.
+Contact form validates information before submission.
+All fields must be filled in to successfully submit the form.
+Form recognizes wrong format of e-mail address (i.e. missing @ sign) and prevents from submission.
 * All website features have been manually tested.
 * All external links will open in a new tab.
-* Contact form validates information before submission.

 ### Browsers and devices
 * Responsivness has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.
 * Website has been tested on iPhone XS plus.
-Other mobile devices were emulated via Chrome Inspect feature.
+Other mobile devices screen sizes were emulated via Chrome Inspect feature.
-* Website has been tested on multiple browsers (Chrome, Safari, Internet Explored, Edge and FireFox).
+* Website has been tested on multiple browsers (Chrome, Safari, Internet Explorer, Edge, Opera and FireFox).
+There were minor layot drawback on Internet Explorer and these were fixed.

 ## Deployment
 The website is hosted on GitHub pages and can be accessed via this [link](https://milan-stefanik.github.io/project1-aeronautiqa/).
 Any changes to the master branch will be automatically reflected.

 ## Credits